vfedetz/homelab/README.md

 7. [Contact](#contact)

 ## Introduction
-This repository aims to simplify the setup and management of containerized services in my homelab environment.
-Each service is defined in a separate docker-compose.yml file, making it easy to start, stop, and configure as needed.
-Adding version control to these container configurations will protect me from myself when I fiddle around with them and they inevitably break.
+This repository aims to simplify the setup and management of my containerized services by collecting various container configurations, utilities, and automation scripts used to manage and orchestrate services within my homelab environment.
+Each service has its own directory containing a docker-compose.yml file and any necessary supporting files (ex: environment variable templates).
+Adding version control to these container configurations will protect me from myself when I inevitably fiddle around with them and they break.

 ## Project Structure
 ```